 If you have dependents and liabilities, for the love of god, please get life insurance.
 Your health will eventually catch up to you, no matter how healthy your lifestyle.
 One of my regrets is not getting more affordable term life insurance before I had kids.

-The one positive is that I still fit into my same 20+-year-old jeans.
-The reason why I haven’t let myself go is not due to vanity.
+The reason why I haven't let myself go is not due to vanity.
 When you're no longer in the dating scene, who cares about having four-pack abs?
 I try to stay fit because I fear an earlier than normal death.
 My two young children are depending on me until they become adults.

 A single friend once told me he enjoys food more than he enjoys the chance at a healthier life.
 “If I die early, so be it!
 I'm not going to deny myself my greatest pleasure just for the unknown chance of living until 90.”
 He clearly didn't believe in the ingredient of fear as a motivator to stay in shape.